 Shape’s ADI eliminates all the headaches and hassle of building and maintaining your own PPC Data Warehouse.
 Our team has identified the common roadblocks detailed in this article while building our own PPC software over the years and put that knowledge into the Shape ADI.

-With a few simple steps, the Shape ADI generates a fully managed PPC data warehouse that can store historical and current PPC data across eight ad platforms.
+With a few simple steps, the Shape ADI generates a fully managed PPC data warehouse that can store historical and current PPC data across seven ad platforms.
 PPC data is normalized, meaning you can pull cross-channel analyses using a single ADI table, or you can segment data more deeply for an individual ad platform.

 Since the ADI includes a fully-managed data warehouse, your company never has to devote resources to maintaining infrastructure or API integrations.

 But best of all, with a Shape ADI, you don’t pay for variable storage or query costs.
 You pay a single monthly fee for your ADI (a two-way API, a fully-managed Data Warehouse, and public connectors to your favorite reporting and BI tools).
 Shape assumes any costs associated with scaling your data storage or querying needs.